 - Production: Everything involving the actual shoot.

-Last phase of the video production involves distribution.
-If you manage somehow to adhere to the timeline during production and post production, distribution is a piece of cake.
-All it entails is: Sharing your masterpiece through various media channels, and analyzing the engagement.
-Guess what, if you are using StoryXpress Screen Recorder you can choose to own an ad free hosting for your videos.
+The last phase of video production involves distribution.
+If you manage somehow to adhere to the timeline during production and post-production, distribution is a piece of cake.
+All it entails is: Sharing your masterpiece through various media channels and analyzing the engagement.
+Guess what, if you are using StoryXpress Screen Recorder you can choose to own an ad-free hosting for your videos.
 And, and, and, an intensive analytics tool.

 Tip: Don't unnecessarily shrink your timeline, over ambition is an overkill.
 Make sure you have allot reasonable time to each aspect.
 It will mean the world in terms of the quality of content you produce.
 Remember, failing to plan is planning to fail.